eliasonmedia/fees-calculator/README.md

 # Payment System Fees Calculator

 ## Introduction
-Since I started working at Dwolla it became clear to me that payment fees are really confusing.
-I put this calculator together so people could easily understand how different payment system fees compare.
+At Goodsmiths, we share a goal with payment systems like Dwolla - we want to simplify and reduce the transaction fees our customers pay.
+This calculator was originally coded by BaconSeason to allow anyone to easily understand how different payment system fees compare.
+The source code is freely available on Github.

 ## Disclaimer
-There are about 2000 different pricing models for different payment systems so the numbers could vary a little bit here or there.
-Bottom line: this tool is *not* 100% accurate, since you might qualify for some different pricing structure.
+Handmade merchant platforms and payment gateways have a lot of different pricing models, which means that the numbers could vary a little bit here and there.
+Bottom line: this tool is not 100% accurate, since you might qualify for some different pricing structure.

 ## Contact
 Questions?
 Comments?
 Concerns?
 Just feel like dropping me a line?
 Sweet.

-Let's chat: michael@dwolla.com
+Original fees-calculator (Dwolla): michael@dwolla.com Goodsmiths fees-calculator (Goodsmiths: eric.tjossem@goodsmiths.com